ishehadeh/howlite/writing/report/main.typ

 }
 ```),
 right: [
-  If we instead assigned $x$ to $5$ within the if-statement inner, this would effect its synthesized type, which would be kept past the end of the if-statmeents body.
+  If we instead assigned $x$ to $5$ within the inner if-statement, this would affect its synthesized type, which would be kept past the end of the if-statement's body.
-  In short: Assumed types are axioms, synthesized types observations based on assignment, and narrowed types are observations based on conditions.])
+  In short: Assumed types are axioms, synthesized types are observations based on assignment, and narrowed types are observations based on conditions.])

 == Loops

 Currently, only while loops are supported.
 For simplicity, since while loops can run an indefinite number of times they are treated as a black box.
 When a while loop is encountered, all variables are assigned their assumed type.
-Meaning, an previous range analysis is ignored.
+Meaning, any previous range analysis is ignored.

 #include "examples/while-loop-narrowing.typ"

 Within the body of the while loop, types are narrowed using the while loop's condition.
-In @ex-while-loop-narrowing, line 2 we can safely increment $a$, since the condition ensures $a : 0..4$, but the assumed type of $a$ is $0..10$.
+In @ex-while-loop-narrowing, line 2 we can safely increment $a$, since the condition ensures $a : 0..4$, even though the assumed type of $a$ is $0..10$.

 == Producing Constraints<sc-contraints>

-Constraints are constructed from the condition of if-statements and while loops, by a _model builder_.
+Constraints are constructed from the condition of if-statements and while loops by a _model builder_.
-Similar to type checking, the model builder reduces the syntax tree bottom-up.
+Similar to type checking, the model builder reduces the syntax tree bottom-up,
-Each node is converted into a _term_.
+each node is converted into a _term_.
 A term has three possible shapes:

 1. An _Atom_: a variable with an offset: for example "x + 3", "y - 10".